-Always make daily inspections of the wire rope, keeping in mind that all wire rope will eventually deteriorate to a point where it is no longer usable.
+Always make daily inspections of the rope, keeping in mind that all wire rope will eventually deteriorate to a point where it is no longer usable.
 Refuse to work with worn or damaged wire rope.
-Wire rope shall be taken out of service when any of the following conditions exist:
+Rope shall be taken out of service when any of the following conditions exist: